-While many of us are responsible enough to apply sunscreen at the beach or when we’re spending a long time outdoors, there is still not enough understanding that cumulative exposure to sun can also cause extensive damage.
-A fifteen minute walk outside and an occasional lunch outdoors can add up to dry, damaged skin, and of course, skin cancer.
-And even if you don’t see pink or red skin after being in the sun, that doesn’t mean that the damage hasn’t been done.
+While many of us are responsible enough to apply sunscreen at the beach or when we’re spending a long time outdoors, there is still not enough understanding that cumulative exposure to the sun can also cause extensive damage.
+A fifteen-minute walk outside and an occasional lunch outdoors can add up to dry, damaged skin, and of course, skin cancer.
+And even if you don’t see pink or red skin after being in the sun, that doesn’t mean the damage hasn’t been done.

-Summer activities, such as swimming, can also contribute to dryness, as chlorine in pools and salt in ocean water causes skin irritation.
+Summer activities, such as swimming, can also contribute to dryness, as chlorine in pools and salt in ocean water cause skin irritation.

 Nutritionists say that those surviving on a litany of diet sodas and fat-free fad food items are missing out on vital, skin-friendly essential fatty acids (EFA) and fat-soluble vitamins.
 (And don’t forget that fat-free foods often substitute sugar with artificial sweeteners that can cause skin sensitivity).

 An EFA deficiency can result in skin problems such as chronic itching, dryness, scaling and thinning, and lead to an imbalance in prostaglandins (prostaglandins are chemical messengers that do many things, such as control inflammation).
 The lack of “good” fats in our diets could also be contributing to the increase in the percentage of the population that suffers from psoriasis, eczema and dandruff.